Ideas for resolving conflict at church when things get sticky

 Helpful:

-Giving room for the other person to "save face."
-It can be difficult for any of us to admit to 100% wrongdoing!
+Giving the other person room to "save face."
+It can be difficult for anyone to admit to 100% wrongdoing!

 ...not helpful ↓

-Holding on to an "I'm right, you're wrong" mentality, or accepting nothing less than "100% responsibility" for one's actions.
+Holding on to an "I'm right, you're wrong" mentality, or expecting nothing less than 100% responsibility from the other person.

 Helpful:

-Understanding that not everyone is comfortable with resolving conflict.
-Also, some issues may be extra sensitive, or even an emotional trigger.
-Respecting boundaries if someone is unable to engage in a conversation is also a part of healthy, compassionate relationships.
+Recognize that not everyone is comfortable with conflict, and some issues may be sensitive or triggering.
+Respecting boundaries when someone can’t engage is key to compassionate relationships.

 ...not helpful ↓

-Pushing boundaries with someone who is unwilling to communicate, or ignoring signs that they are uncomfortable (even if your intentions are good).
+Pushing boundaries with someone unwilling to communicate or ignoring signs that they're uncomfortable (even if your intentions are good).

 Helpful: